BMW M4: M4 GT4

-BMW M4 GT3
+M4 GT3

 The BMW M4 GT3 is a racecar version of the G82 BMW M4, homologated under the FIA Group GT3 category, which also enables entry to SRO, IMSA and ADAC competition.
-It is a direct successor to the BMW M6 GT3, racing from the 2022 season.
+It is intended to be a successor to the BMW M6 GT3, racing from the 2022 season.
 The M4 GT3 will use a race-prepped variant of the inline-six from the road car.
-BMW M Motorsport stretches the front to add much wider fenders, and more angular styling for the hood accentuates the inward slanted brows above the headlights.
-The exhaust exits just ahead of the passenger side front wheel, on the right side of the car.
-At the back, there are inlets on the sides of the wider fenders.
-A gooseneck-mounted spoiler and rear diffuser manage the airflow.
-The steering wheel can be used in racing simulators without modifications.
+Features changed from the road-going version off the car include widened fenders and bodywork, more angular styling for the hood, exhaust exits just after the passenger side front wheel on the right side of the car, inlets on the sides of the wider rear fenders and a gooseneck-mounted spoiler and rear diffuser manage the airflow.
+Additionally, the steering wheel can be used in racing simulators without modifications.
 Deliveries started in late 2021.
+An Evo version of the M4 GT3 was announced at the 2024 Nürburgring 24 Hours, with the car featuring new side mirrors, new head- and taillights and larger air inlets, while also being more reliable and easier to drive.

+M4 GT3 Evo

+The M4 GT3 Evo made its debut at the 2025 Dubai 24 Hour, where it managed to take the overall victory.